yiukitCheung/Stocks_Alert_System/README.md

 # Install dependencies
 pip install -r requirements.txt

+# Run in the root dir
+python src/data/app.py
 ```

 ### Usage

-- **Streaming Alerts:**  Click the ready to use streamlit to check the live alert and
+- **Streaming Alerts:**  Click the ready to use streamlit link to check the live alert of bullish or bearish signals in short term page; check the earning performance of impelmented strategy for each selected stock in long term page.

 ### Future Work

 - **Model Training Integration:** The pipeline for training ML/DL models on stock data is currently under development.

 - **Improved Alert Logic:** Further improvements to alert strategies using more advanced pattern recognition and AI-based techniques.
+- **Complete the Dashboard:** Complete the dashboard to include a performance section that demonstrates strategy results based solely on the strategy rather than evaluating the strategy performance in each stock individually.